sacha-l/pberg-workshop/README.md

 ## Learn by doing

+* [XCM playground](https://github.com/AlexD10S/xcm-playground/tree/master): a stripped down version of the examples in the XCM docs.

 * [Rococo](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Frococo-rpc.polkadot.io#/explorer) is a live testnet with a whole bunch of parachains connected to it.
 Get yourself some test tokens from the [faucet](https://paritytech.github.io/polkadot-testnet-faucet/) and try it out.

 * [Trappist](https://github.com/paritytech/trappist) is a web3 developer playground for experimenting with cross-chain applications and services built with the Polkadot SDK.
 You can use it to experiment cross-chain calls by launch a local test net using Zombie net.